Statistics and research release

 Details

 We issued this additional formal guidance on customer interaction to remote gambling operators on 12 May 2020, as a response to national lockdowns and changes to how consumers gambled during the early stages of the Covid-19 pandemic.
-Both the formal guidance for remote gambling operators in effect from October 2019 and this additional guidance ceased to be in effect from 11 September 2022.
-We provided an update on the timetable for implementation of new requirements and guidance for remote operators on 2 September 2022.
+Both the formal guidance for remote gambling operators (in effect from October 2019) and this additional guidance ceased to be in effect from 11 September 2022.

 All licences, except non-remote lottery, gaming machine technical, gambling software and host licences.